Thomas Pride, d.1658

 In August 1647, the New Model Army marched into London in defiance of the Presbyterians.
 Pride's regiment was one of four vanguard regiments that occupied Southwark on 4 August.
 Five days later, several companies of the regiment escorted General Fairfax when he took possession of the Tower.

 During the Second Civil War, Pride's regiment marched with Cromwell to the siege of Pembroke and the battle of Preston, where it played a significant role in the final defeat of the Scots at Winwick Pass.
 On his return to London, Pride was among the most vocal of the officers who demanded that King Charles I should be brought to account for provoking a second war.
 Under orders from Commissary-General Henry Ireton, Pride commanded the troops that ejected the Members of Parliament who continued to favour a negotiated settlement with the King, thus giving his name to Pride's Purge in December 1648.
 Appointed to the High Court of Justice, Pride sat as a judge at the King's Trial and was one of the 59 signatories of the death warrant.

 At the Restoration, Pride was posthumously attainted a traitor.
-Like the corpses of Cromwell, Ireton and Bradshaw, his body was to be exhumed and hanged in chains at Tyburn, though in Pride's case, the order was never carried out.
+His body was ordered to be exhumed and hanged in chains at Tyburn along with the corpses of Cromwell, Ireton and Bradshaw, though in Pride's case, the order was never carried out.